-In 2020 this program supervised, supported, and guided 14 individuals in the services outlined above.
-There were a total of 48 WMDCP team meetings during the year and 221 client hearings held during that time.
+In 2021, this program supervised, supported, and guided 14 individuals in the services outlined above.
+There were 3 individuals that graduated the program in 2021.
+There was a total of 48 WMDCP team meetings and 323 client hearings held during 2021.